 - Submitted funding proposal to Exxon Valdez Oil Spill Trustee Council and received $5.7 million for complete design and construction of a new outlet structure.

-With the funding official in 2022, CRWP is currently convening stakeholders to work on finalizing the design through the fall and winter of 2022-2023.
+- With the funding official in 2022, CRWP is currently convening stakeholders to work on finalizing the design in 2023.

 - Opportunities for Community Inputs: Stay tuned for upcoming opportunities and as always, please feel free to reach out at any time with thoughts, history, or comments on the Eyak Lake weir structure.